 An in-depth study of the closing book of the New Testament.
 Attention is given to its background, various approaches to its interpretation, and a careful reading of the contents.
 (Text course.)

 A survey of all the books of the Old Testament.
 The course introduces the student to the basic message of each book, their relation to each other, and their relation to Bible and world history.
 (Text course)

 Exploring the books of 1 and 2 Samuel.
 This course focuses on the kingship of David and its continuing significance.
-The reign of Saul provides introduction, and that of Solomon is conclusion; the greater stress is on David's remarkable career as Israel's most beloved king.
-(Text course)
+The reign of Saul provides introduction, Solomon's conclusion.
+The greater stress is on David's remarkable career as Israel's most beloved king.
+(Text course.)

-Selections from the writings of the pre-exilic prophets: Isaiah, Jeremiah, Lamentations, Amos, Hosea, Micah, Jonah, and Nahum.
+Selections from the writings of the pre-exilic prophets: Isaiah, Jeremiah, Amos, Hosea, Micah, Jonah, and Nahum.
 Major prophetic themes are emphasized along with the study of the nature and work of the prophets.
-(Text course)
+(Text course.)

-Selections from the writings of the exilic and post-exilic prophets: Ezekiel, Daniel, Joel, Obadiah, Zephaniah, Habakkuk, Haggai, Zechariah, and Malachi.
+Studies from the writings of the exilic and post-exilic prophets: Ezekiel, Daniel, Joel, Obadiah, Zephaniah, Habakkuk, Haggai, Zechariah, and Malachi.
 Major prophetic themes are emphasized along with the study of the life and the times of the prophets.
-(Text course)
+(Text course.)